 Designed around a theme to raise awareness on sustainable transport and the need to cut global emissions in the field of transport.
-The museum contains a number of indoor and outdoor model railways, plus a variety of full size steam and diesel-electric locomotives, including one of the two Birmingham Maglev's and the first British built hover train (see image).
-Ideal for children and railway enthusiasts.
-Located next the museum is the city terminus for the Nene Valley Steam Railway.
+The attraction contains a number of indoor and outdoor model railways, plus a variety of full size steam and diesel-electric locomotives, including one of the two Birmingham Maglev's and the first British built hover train (see image).
+The site was transformed from a derelict coal yard into an inner-city green space, a landscaped haven with ponds and waterfalls, creating increased biodiversity and habitat for our wildlife.
+Located nearby is the city terminus for the Nene Valley Steam Railway.

 Location: Oundle Rd, Peterborough, PE2 9NR